 See the recipe card for quantities needed for this eggplant recipe.

-Instructions on How to Make Crispy Fried/Baked eggplant
+How to Make Crispy Fried Eggplant Slices

 Slice your eggplant, salt both sides of the eggplant and layer them in a colander.
 Set the colander over a bowl to catch the excess moisture from the eggplant.